vasanisalim/wordle/README.md

 My version of the Wordle Game created using HTML, CSS and JavaScript.

 # Usage
-Run the index.html in any browser to launch the game.
+Run the index.html in any browser to launch the game or visit this GitHub pages site https://vasanisalim.github.io/wordle/.
 Use your keyboard to enter the letters of the word.
 Hit Enter or click the Submit button after entering your word.

 # Word List
 The game uses two word lists.